MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 1. Try re-asking a previously-asked question that is unrelated to expenses, such as `Tell me about the ELIZA chatbot`; and compare the response now that the system prompt has changed.

     So far, we've specified instructions in the *playground*; but they're not saved outside of that environment.
-In a client application, you would need to include the system prompt as an **instructions** parameter, like this:
+In a client application, you would need to include the system prompt as an **instructions** parameter in the **responses.create** method, like this:

     ```python
     response = client.responses.create(